Open Accessibility Menu

 Play Safely While Enjoying the Water

 Nothing says summer like jumping in a backyard or community pool or lake.
-Over the Fourth of July holiday, the American Red Cross reports that 8 out of 10 Americans plan water activities such as going to the beach, pool, waterpark, boating, or fishing.
+Over the Fourth of July holiday, many Americans enjoy water related activities such as going to the beach, pool, waterpark, boating, or fishing.
 Before you go in the water this Fourth of July, discuss these swimming and water safety tips with your entire family:

 • If you have a pool or are celebrating near water and have small children, secure the area with a gate, fencing, child locks, etc.